-(1) The ordinary resolution proposed in item 3 above, is to facilitate payment of Directors' fees to Non-executive Directors on a continuing "as-earned" current year basis, for the financial year ending 30 June 2022 ("FY 2022").

-If shareholders' approval is obtained for this proposal, payment of Directors' fees to the Non-executive Directors will be prorated or apportioned accordingly and made on or after the last day of each quarter in FY 2022 in respect of the period then ended.
-If, for unforeseen reasons, payments are required to be made to Directors in excess of the amount proposed in item 3, the Company will revert to shareholders for approval at the subsequent Annual General Meeting before any such payments are made.

-(2) Mr. Lee Fang Wen who retires by rotation under Article 91 of the Constitution of the Company, is considered by the Board of Directors as an Independent Director, and if re-elected under item 4(a) above, will remain as Chairman of the Remuneration Committee and a member of the Audit and Risk Committee and the Nominating Committee.

-TAI SIN ELECTRIC LIMITED (Incorporated in the Republic of Singapore - Company Registration No: 198000057W)

-(3) Mr. Soon Boon Siong who was appointed as a Director of the Company on 7 November 2012, is retiring by rotation under Article 91 of the Constitution of the Company.
-He is considered by the Board of Directors as an Independent Director, and if re-elected under item 4(b) above, will remain as Lead Independent Director, Chairman of the Audit and Risk Committee and a member of the Remuneration Committee and the Nominating Committee.

-A separate ordinary resolution is proposed as special business in item 8 to seek prior approval pursuant to Mainboard Rule 210(5)(d)(iii) of the Listing Manual of the SGX-ST, for the continued appointment of Mr. Soon Boon Siong as an Independent Director of the Company from 1 January 2022.

-- (4) The ordinary resolution proposed in item 6 above, if passed, will empower the Directors of the Company from the date of the above Meeting until the next Annual General Meeting to issue new shares or instruments convertible into shares in the Company subject to the limits imposed by the Resolution, for such purposes as they consider would be in the interests of the Company.
-This authority, unless revoked or varied at a general meeting, will expire at the next Annual General Meeting of the Company. - (5) The ordinary resolution proposed in item 7 above, if passed, will authorise the Directors of the Company to issue shares pursuant to the Tai Sin Electric Limited Scrip Dividend Scheme principally to members who, in respect of a qualifying dividend, have elected to receive scrip in lieu of the cash amount of that qualifying dividend. - (6) Mainboard Rule 210(5)(d)(iii) of the Listing Manual of the SGX-ST (which will take effect from 1 January 2022), provides that a Director will not be independent if he has been a Director for an aggregate period of more than nine (9) years and his continued appointment as an Independent Director has not been sought and approved in separate resolutions by (a) all shareholders; and (b) shareholders excluding the Directors, the Chief Executive Officer of the Company and their respective associates.
-Such resolutions may remain in force until the earlier of (i) the retirement or resignation of the Director or (ii) the conclusion of the third Annual General Meeting of the Company following the passing of the resolutions.
+- (1) The ordinary resolution proposed in item 3 above, is to facilitate payment of Directors' fees to Non-executive Directors on a continuing "as-earned" current year basis, for the financial year ending 30 June 2023 ("FY 2023"). - If shareholders' approval is obtained for this proposal, payment of Directors' fees to the Non-executive Directors will be pro-rated or apportioned accordingly and made on or after the last day of each quarter in FY 2023 in respect of the period then ended.
+If, for unforeseen reasons, payments are required to be made to Directors in excess of the amount proposed in item 3, the Company will revert to shareholders for approval at the subsequent Annual General Meeting before any such payments are made. - (2) Mr. Lim Boon Hock Bernard, the Chief Executive Officer is not required under the Constitution of the Company to retire as director at the Annual General Meeting.
+He has nevertheless voluntarily submitted himself for re-election as director under item 4(a) above, to comply with Rule 720(5) of the Listing Manual. - (3) Mr. Lim Chye Huat @ Bobby Lim Chye Huat who retires by rotation under Article 91 of the Constitution of the Company, is considered by the Board of Directors as a non-executive, non-independent director, and if re-elected under item 4(b) above, will remain as Chairman of the Board of Directors and a member of the Audit and Risk Committee, the Nominating Committee and the Remuneration Committee. - (4) Mr. Renny Yeo Ah Kiang who retires by rotation under Article 91 of the Constitution of the Company, is considered by the Board of Directors as an independent director, and if re-elected under item 4(c) above, will remain as Chairman of the Nominating Committee and a member of the Audit and Risk Committee and the Remuneration Committee. - (5) The ordinary resolution proposed in item 6 above, if passed, will empower the Directors of the Company from the date of the above Meeting until the next Annual General Meeting to issue new shares or instruments convertible into shares in the Company subject to the limits imposed by the Resolution, for such purposes as they consider would be in the interests of the Company.
+This authority, unless revoked or varied at a general meeting, will expire at the next Annual General Meeting of the Company. - (6) The ordinary resolution proposed in item 7 above, if passed, will authorise the Directors of the Company to issue shares pursuant to the Tai Sin Electric Limited Scrip Dividend Scheme principally to members who, in respect of a qualifying dividend, have elected to receive scrip in lieu of the cash amount of that qualifying dividend.

-The ordinary resolution proposed in item 8 above is seeking to obtain prior approval from shareholders, excluding the Directors, the Chief Executive Officer and their respective associates for Mr. Soon Boon Siong's continued appointment as an Independent Director, as he will have served for more than 9 years on the Board of the Company by 1 January 2022.

-Upon passing the ordinary resolutions proposed in items 4(b) and 8 above, the continued appointment of Mr. Soon Boon Siong as an Independent Director of the Company shall pursuant to Mainboard Rule 210(5)(d)(iii) of the Listing Manual of the SGX-ST, continue from 1 January 2022 until the earlier of his retirement or resignation as a Director or until the conclusion of the third Annual General Meeting of the Company following the passing of this resolution.

-Should the ordinary resolution proposed in item 8 be not passed, Mr. Soon Boon Siong will be re-designated as a Non-Executive and Non-Independent Director as of and from 1 January 2022 and the Company will take the appropriate steps to appoint new Independent Director(s) to fully comply with the 2018 Code of Corporate Governance.